 Rodent incisors are designed for gnawing.
-Growing 0.4mm/day, they are ground to a point by gnawing and this makes their teeth strong enough (5.5 on Moh’s scale of hardness) to gnaw through most materials, including the softer metals and potentially even steel – making it extremely challenging to protect cables from damage.
+Growing 0.4mm/day, they are ground to a point by gnawing and this makes their teeth strong enough (5.5 on Mohs hardness scale) to gnaw through most materials, including the softer metals and potentially even steel – making it extremely challenging to protect cables from damage.

 Safe shelter and a relatively small amount of food is all it takes to sustain an infestation of mice.
 If conditions are favorable, then a few intruding mice can breed rapidly to form a larger problem.
 Rodents have a gestation period of only 3 weeks, and mice can produce litters of up to 16 pups.
 These pups take only 8 – 12 weeks to mature and reach a stage where they can start breeding.

 While these optimal breeding rates are unlikely in most urban settings, it is clear that vigilance and a proactive rodent detection program are crucial in ensuring this does not occur.

 To learn more about how Ehrlich can help you get rid of mice in your home or business, call at (888) 976-4649 or contact us online.